 NCERT Solutions for Class 12 Biology Chapter 4 – Reproductive Health

-Sexual reproduction deals with the process of fertilization as a result of the fusion of male and female gametes whereas asexual reproduction has the involvement of a single parent.
+Sexual reproduction deals with the process of fertilisation as a result of the fusion of male and female gametes, whereas asexual reproduction has the involvement of a single parent.

-An analysis of previous chapters indicates that Unit – Reproduction, carries 14 marks.
-This is to say that nearly 20% of the question paper would comprise of questions from this Unit alone.
+An analysis of previous chapters indicates that Unit – Reproduction carries 14 marks.
+This is to say that nearly 20% of the question paper would comprise questions from this Unit alone.

-Practising these NCERT Solutions, reading and understanding the concepts thoroughly can help students fetch good marks.
-Students can solve previous years’ question papers along with sample question papers in order to get an idea of questions appearing from the unit.
+Practising these NCERT Solutions and reading and understanding the concepts thoroughly can help students score good marks.
+Students can solve previous years’ question papers, along with sample question papers, in order to get an idea of questions appearing in the unit.